engineerchirag/geekster-fullstack/Class16/Task1/README.md

+# Learning Bootstrap

+Task1: Learning bootstrap fundemantals
+Task2: Using components and forms

 # Assignments

-1. Build a home page like [Link](https://getbootstrap.com/)
-2. Design a registration form
+Assignment 1.
+Build a home page like [Link](https://getbootstrap.com/) Assignment 2.
+Design a registration form using bootstrap